Are Breed-Specific Laws Effective?

 Dealing with Reckless Owners and Dangerous Dogs in Your Community

-"Breed-specific" legislation (BSL) is the blanket term for laws that either regulate or ban certain breeds completely in the hopes of reducing dog attacks.
-Some city/municipal governments have enacted breed-specific laws, as has the State of Ohio.
-However, the problem of dangerous dogs will not be remedied by the "quick fix" of breed-specific laws, or, as they should truly be called, breed-discriminatory laws.
+"Breed-specific" legislation (BSL) is the blanket term for laws that either create heightened requirements and restrictions for the licensing and ownership of certain dog breeds or ban such breeds completely in the hopes of reducing dog-related incidents.
+Some city/municipal governments around the country have enacted breed-specific laws, which most commonly relate to American Pit Bull Terriers, Staffordshire Bull Terriers, American Staffordshire Bull Terriers, English Bull Terriers, Rottweilers and other breeds that share similar appearances or characteristics.
+However, the problem of reckless dog ownership and dangerous dogs will not be remedied by the "quick fix" of breed-specific laws, which do not consider the demonstrated behavior of the specific dog being regulated.

-It is worth noting that in some areas, regulated breeds include not just American Pit Bull terriers, American Staffordshire terriers, Staffordshire bull terriers, English bull terriers and Rottweilers, but also a variety of other dogs, including American bulldogs, mastiffs, Dalmatians, chow chows, German shepherds, Doberman pinschers, or any mix of these breeds – and dogs who simply resemble these breeds.
-On the bright side, many states (including New York, Texas and Illinois) favor laws that identify, track and regulate dangerous dogs individually, regardless of breed, and prohibit BSL.
+It is worth noting that in some areas, regulated breeds include not just those listed above, but also a variety of other dogs, including American Bulldogs, Mastiffs, Dalmatians, Chow Chows, German Shepherds, Doberman Pinschers or any mix of these breeds – and dogs who simply resemble these breeds.
+On the bright side, many states and localities favor laws that identify, track, and regulate dangerous dogs based on their individually exhibited behaviors, regardless of breed, and/or prohibit BSL.

 What's Wrong with Breed-Specific Laws?

-BSL carries a host of negative and wholly unintended consequences:
+BSL has a host of negative and wholly unintended consequences:

 Breed-specific laws have a tendency to compromise rather than enhance public safety.
 When limited animal control resources are used to regulate or ban a certain breed of dog, without regard to behavior, the focus is shifted away from routine, effective enforcement of laws that have the best chance of making our communities safer:- Dog license laws